Guide to Working with DynamoDB

 Example: Creating a 'Users' Table

 Let's say we're building an application that manages user profiles.
-We'll create a
+We'll create a Users

-By setting
+By setting UserID

 Here's how you can create the table using the AWS CLI: